hashicorp/nomad/website/source/docs/agent/configuration/tls.html.md

   TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, and
   TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384.

+- `tls_min_version` - Specifies the minimum supported version of TLS.
+Accepted values are "tls10", "tls11", "tls12".
+Defaults to TLS 1.2.

 - `verify_https_client` `(bool: false)` - Specifies agents should require
   client certificates for all incoming HTTPS requests.
 The client certificates must be signed by the same CA as Nomad.